zamirTo1/aws-permissions-bot/README.md

 # AWS Permissions Bot - AI-powered self-service bot for AWS permissions

 AWS Permissions Bot is an AI-powered self-service tool that automates AWS IAM permissions management.
 It integrates with Okta for identity management, GitHub for permissions review, PagerDuty for on-call assignment, Jira for issue tracking and task management, and Slack for communication and notifications.
+For more information about the project, see the [AWS Permissions Bot - Part-1](https://medium.com/@tomerzamir/rearranging-aws-sso-multi-account-environments-de92cf80c73d) blog post and the [AWS Permissions Bot - Part-2](https://medium.com/@tomerzamir/rearranging-aws-sso-multi-account-environment-6e73434eb6da) project page.

 ## How it works

 1. Slack app listens for slash commands.